NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

   kt=   154 max ssh:    Infinity, i j:    32   90

-Reduce harmonic to just M2
+Reduce harmonic to just M2.
+Blows up in SSH in the same way.

 **PENDING**